mackenzie-remote/hugoblog/content/blog/2024/06/story-time-job-05-p2-managed-security-provider/index.md

 > NOPE!
 NOPE!
 NOPE!

-I read enough of to find out that Sendmail had two different types of configuration, the old, deprecated method, and the *new method*.
-If you used the *new method* it would be a cleaner, more readable config, that would generate the *old method* files, that you definitely did not touch!
+I read enough of it to find out the basics of Sendmail's config language(s), the old, deprecated method, and the *new method*.
+If you used the *new method* it would be a cleaner, more readable config, that would compile down to the *old method* files, that you *should not touch*!

-I checked our `mx1` server and found, of course, we used the *old method*... better yet at the top of the file was:
+I checked our `mx1` server and found, of course, we used the *old method*... and better yet at the top of the file was:

 ```sendmail
 # COPYRIGHT (C) 1996 [COMPANY FOUNDER'S NAME]
 ```

-Followed by the utter gibberish config that ancient Sendmail used, that made [perl golf](https://thospel.home.xs4all.nl/golf/midigolf1.html) code look readable:
+Followed by the utter gibberish config that ancient Sendmail used (it makes [perl golf](https://thospel.home.xs4all.nl/golf/midigolf1.html) code look like well written, readable code).

 ```
 # etherhost.uucp is treated as etherhost.$m for now.